 Sitting in Denny’s we ate big breakfasts without saying much.
 Dad saw me in the Miami Herald’s photo of Scott’s victory, so we talk about swim team.
 Maybe he feels he needs to approve of my activities, so I assure him it is fine.
 Then he assd me how Mom is doing, a question I evaded.
 He bluntly asks if I think she needs ‘help.’
 I deflected it by saying she is lonely and feels betrayed.
 He gets defensive, saying he only wants what was best for her.
 I know there is something he is covering up, so I ask when I’m going to meet his new girlfriend.

 “How did you know I was living with someone else?”

 I grin.
 “I would, if I were you.
 It’s obvious, Dad.
 You never invite me over to your new place.
 I don’t even have the phone number.
 I’m happy for you.”

 “Mom would be, but not me.
 I like it here.
 I hope you do too.”

 “Well, that’s what I’m worried about, son.
 Your mom wants to leave Miami.”

-“What!
+“What?
 Dad!
 I can’t leave here.
-Do you know how hard I’ve worked, just to have friends?
+Do you know how hard I work, just to have friends?
 It’s not like in the military where everyone gets along.
 Can’t you talk her out of it?”
-All of a sudden, the divorce affected me.
+All of a sudden, the divorce affects me.
 ‘It’s not fair.
 My life will be ruined by this.”

 “That’s what happens when families break up.”